 Need a little inspiration or help motivating the little ones?
 We've got you covered.

-It's the birthday yin and yang: for every friend they invite to their party, they must write a lovely and sincere thank you note.
-Yes, with great power comes great responsibility.
-But getting youngsters to write thank you notes needn't require super hero skills.
-First and foremost, outfit your child with age and personality appropriate notecards.
-You like writing on cool stationery - so will they.
+Getting your children in the habit of writing thank you notes doesn't have to be a battle.
+You can help make the experience fun instead of another chore.
+First, outfit your child with age and personality appropriate notecards.
+Let them help pick it out!
+The more involved they are, the more motivated they'll be.
 Next, have everything ready to complete the task.
-A fine-point Sharpie helps little hands write legibly, the gift list is a must, and don't forget the correcting tape to erase mistakes.
-Use our who, what, where, when, how, wow rule to help them articulate their appreciation:
+A fine-point Sharpie helps little hands write legibly, the gift list helps them remember each friend, and don't forget the correcting tape to erase mistakes.
+Use our "who, what, where, when, how, wow" rule to help them articulate their appreciation:

-Finally, kids love to stick and stamp, so let them label, sticker, rubber stamp and adhere postage to envelopes while you address.
-Once they drop their heart-felt thanks in the mailbox, it's off to save the world!
+Finally, kids love to stick and stamp, so let them label, sticker, rubber stamp and adhere postage to envelopes.
+They'll drop their heart-felt thanks in the mailbox with a big smile on their face.

 We've all done it.
 Instead of writing a note, you shoot a quick text or email to someone to say thank you.
 Sure, you get your point across, but nothing quite compares to receiving a hand-written note.
 So to help you Thank Out Loud — we include your very own Guide to Gratitude booklet with each stationery purchase.
 Here are a few highlights to get you inspired to say "Thanks"!

 When receiving a gift, it's important to recognize the gift giver's time, effort, and thoughtfulness.
 A thank you note should always be sent after receiving birthday gifts, holiday gifts, wedding gifts, baby gifts, congratulatory gifts, any gifts sent by mail or when a donation is made on your behalf.

 Send your thank you note as soon as possible.
 Birthday and holiday gifts should be acknowledged within two weeks, and wedding gifts within a month.